psipred/merizo_search/README.md

 ```
 For the CPU-only version of Faiss, replace the last step with `conda install faiss-cpu`.
 A GPU provides only minor speedups for searching with Faiss, but is beneficial when segmenting and/or embedding many structures.

 We recommend using conda as there is no official Faiss package on PyPI the time of writing.
-Unofficial packages are available; use these at your own risk.
+Unofficial packages are available; use these at your own risk (see Ansible Installation below).

 ## Ansible Installation

+> [!NOTE]
+> The Ansible installation uses `virtualenv` rather than `conda`, and therefore uses an unofficial, third-party-maintained Faiss package from PyPI.
+This installation method is provided for convenience and is at your own risk.

 First ensure that ansible is installed on your system, then clone the github repo.